mcmah309/anyhow/README.md

 }
 ```
 Which is more verbose/error-prone and may not be what we actually want.
 Since:
-1. we may not want to log anything if the error state is
+1. We may not want to log anything if the error state is
 known and can be recovered from
-2. Related logs should be kept together (in the example other function could log before this Result had been handled)
+2. Related logs should be kept together (in the example, other functions could log before this Result had been handled)
 3. We have no way to get the correct stack traces related to the original issue
 4. We have no way to inspect "context", while with anyhow we can iterate through with `chain()`